-When viewing your assigned video, take notes on overall themes, and mark key scenes with hour-minute timestamps (e.g., 0:38).
-Watching and discussing films with others is strongly encouraged, but each essay must be written independently.
+When viewing a video documentary, take notes on overall themes, and mark key scenes with hour-minute timestamps (e.g., 0:38).
+Watching and discussing films with others is strongly encouraged, but each essay must be written individually.

-1) A key scene: Identify and describe an influential scene in the film, tell us why it matters, and explain how the filmmakers shot or edited the scene to convey their story to viewers.
+- Identify and describe an key scene in the film, tell us why it matters, and explain how the filmmakers shot or edited the scene to convey their story to viewers.

 - What is filmmakers’ implicit or explicit theory of change?
 Specifically, how do they define the problem, the policy chain, and desired goals?

 - How have real audiences responded to this film?
 Quote from people outside of our class who watched it and/or movie reviews.

 - How might Kahlenberg and Potter respond to the video?
 Support your reasoning with at least one direct quote from this reading.

 - How might Welner respond to the video?
 Support your reasoning with at least one direct quote from this reading.

 - Compare and contrast two education reform videos that address the same topic from different angles.